Model Checking Linear Dynamical Systems under Floating-point Rounding: Decidability of model checking

 \begin{theorem} Let $\target$ be a semialgebraic target, $\mathcal{Z}(\target)$ is a semi-linear set. \end{theorem} \cref{thm:semialgebraicissemilinear} essentially completes the proof of \cref{thm:modelcheckingdec}.
 It is almost immediate that the characteristic word is eventually periodic (see \cref{lemma:eventuallyperiodic} in the appendix for a formal proof) and thus the model-checking problem can be decided by checking $A\cap\overline{B} = \emptyset$, where $A$ is an automaton representing the characteristic word and $B$ encodes the language of $\phi$.

 It is standard that semi-linear sets are closed under intersection, union, and complementation (see~\cite{Haase18} for a nice introduction to semi-linear sets).
-Thus in order to express the hitting set of $\mathcal{Z}(\target)$ it is sufficient to express the hitting set of $ \{(x_1,\dots,x_d) \mid P_{ij}(x_1,\dots,x_n) \geq 0 \}$.
-Conjunction is found by taking the intersection of the hitting sets, and disjunction by taking union.
-The hitting set of $P(x_1,\dots,x_n)>0$ can be rewritten as the complement of the hitting set of $-P(x_1,\dots,x_n)\ge 0$.
-The hitting set of $P(x_1,\dots,x_n)=0$ is the conjunction (intersection) of $P(x_1,\dots,x_n)\ge0$ and $-P(x_1,\dots,x_n)\ge0$.
-Therefore \cref{thm:semialgebraicissemilinear} is a consequence of the following lemma.
+Thus in order to express the hitting times of $\mathcal{Z}(\target)$ it is sufficient to express the hitting times of $ \{(x_1,\dots,x_d) \mid P(x_1,\dots,x_n) \geq 0 \}$ for a finitely many polynomials $P$.
+Conjunction is found by taking the intersection of the hitting times, and disjunction by taking union.
+The hitting times of $P(x_1,\dots,x_n)>0$ can be rewritten as the complement of the hitting times of $-P(x_1,\dots,x_n)\ge 0$.
+The hitting times of $P(x_1,\dots,x_n)=0$ is the conjunction (intersection) of $P(x_1,\dots,x_n)\ge0$ and $-P(x_1,\dots,x_n)\ge0$.
+Thus \cref{thm:semialgebraicissemilinear} is a consequence of the following lemma.